lightonai/supervised-random-projections/README.md

 - `sonar_viz.py` shows how to use this code for visualizing the Sonar dataset.

 The Ionosphere and Sonar dataset come from the UCI repository.
 They are tiny, so I included them in the `data` folder for convenience.

+## Access to Optical Processing Units

+To request access to LightOn Cloud and try our photonic co-processor, please visit: https://cloud.lighton.ai/

+For researchers, we also have a LightOn Cloud for Research program, please visit https://cloud.lighton.ai/lighton-research/ for more information.